FLUX-SE/all_docs/en_US/spat_revolution_doc/Spat_Environment_Setup_Page.md

 <!-- TODO: update the image -->

 To create a connection between two modules, simply drag one on the other.
 SPAT will  automatically connect the two modules.
 If it is necessary, SPAT will also create supplementary modules if needed.
 For example, if we drag and drop an input on a room, SPAT will automatically create a "source" block  between them.

 ![drag&drop2](include/drag&drop2.gif)

 <!-- TODO: update the image -->

 This feature also works on a selection of multiple modules of the same type.
 For example, if we wished to connect 5 inputs to 1 output, we can select our inputs a drag them  on the output.
-All the input modules will be patched to a room block through sources, and the room is a patch to the output through a master block.
-(With the default stereo room that can be changed later.)
+All the input modules will be patched to a room block through sources, and the room is a patch to the output through a master block, with the default stereo room that can be changed later.

 ![drag&drop3](include/drag&drop3.gif)